Family of U.S. Citizens

 Which Relatives May I Petition For?

 |Immediate Relatives||Other Family Members|

 Visas are always available for immediate relatives of U.S. citizens.
 This means your family member does not need to wait in line for a visa.
 Immediate relatives who are in the United States can file Form I-485, Application to Register Permanent Residence or Adjust Status at the same time as Form I-130.
 For more information on how your relative can apply to adjust status (get a Green Card) while they are in the United States, see the How Do I Help My Relative Become a Permanent Resident? guide.

 Preference categories apply to family members who are not immediate relatives.
 The visas allotted for these categories are subject to annual numerical limits.
 A visa becomes available to a preference category based on the priority date (the date the Form I-130 was filed).
 Preference categories are grouped as follows:

 For current wait times, see the USCIS Processing Time Information page on this website and the Visa Bulletin page on the U.S. Department of State website.
 For more information on priority dates, see the Visa Availability and Priority Dates page.

 What Happens Next?

-- If your relative is already in the United States, he or she may apply to adjust status to become a green card holder (permanent resident) after a visa number becomes available using Form I-485.
+- If your relative is already in the United States, they may apply to adjust status to become a Green Card holder (lawful permanent resident) after a visa number becomes available using Form I-485.